horazius77/devblog/src/pages/return-of-static-sites/index.md

 ---
 title: The Static Site Awakens and Strikes Back
-date: "2020-01-25"
+date: "2020-01-26"
 featuredImage: "./strikesback.png"
 ---

-Static webpages and websites are having a great comeback because of new tools and new services to build and host them.
+Static websites are having a great comeback because of new tools and new services to build and host them.
-I will introduce some of them here.
+I will explain the most important terms and introduce the so called Jamstack in this blogpost.

 <!-- end -->